imoontech/vue-django-channels/README.md

 docker-compose build
 ```
 ##### install node dependencies
-> see Dockerfile for why this is done here
+> see `Dockerfile` for why this is done here
 ```commandline
 docker-compose run yarn
 ```
 For some reason yarn and npm fail to install node-sass properly resulting in this error
 `ENOENT: no such file or directory, scandir '/code/node_modules/node-sass/vendor'`.
-This may be something with my current config so if you may not get this error.
+This may be something with my current config so you may not get this error.

 To fix this, run bash in a yarn container and run the `install.js` script:
 ```bash